 Logistic Ship Lattices and Triads

 Logistic ships can also repair multiple ships at once, including other logistic ships which in turn provide reciprocal repair.
 Such an arrangement is called a Lattice, and has the benefit of providing the appropriate amount of repair on a ship-by-ship basis, and providing a balanced amount of repair otherwise.
 Logistic ship lattices frequently appear in the form of a triad, in which three Logistic ships repair each other in addition to a fourth target.
 (The reason for operating in three is that most Logi ships can only repair at most three other ships at the same time.)
 Thus, each logistic ships is repaired by two other logistic ships, and the target is being repaired by all three.

-Compared to the target ship, the logistic ships are expendable.
-In the event of an emergency, all three logistic ships can focus their repair efforts on the target.
+Compared to the target ships, the logistic ships are expendable.
+In the event of an emergency, all three logistic ships can focus their repair efforts on the targets.

 In practice, each ship receives a different degree of fire, and the logistic ships can refocus their repair efforts accordingly.

 In large scale fleets, multiple chains, triads, or lattices in general may form to protect high value targets.
-It would not be uncommon for triads to support triads to provide multiple levels of safety assurance.
+It would not be uncommon for Logi lattices to back other lattices to provide multiple levels of safety assurance.

 While any ship can benefit from remote repair, ships can be specially designed to be backed by Logi instead of focusing on self-repair and cap stability.
-A ship intended to be remotely repaired should have high resistances to boost its EHP and EHP repaired by Logistic ships as well as to reduce damage received in order to substantially prolong its stay in combat.
+A ship intended to be backed by Logi should have high resistances to boost its EHP and EHP repaired by Logistic ships as well as to reduce damage received in order to substantially prolong its stay in combat.
 Such a ship might also use buffers to withstand damage while logistic ships are dispatched to repair it, and decrease the urgency of such a response if other ships are also in need of repair.
 In addition, such ships need not concern with being cap stable if Logi ships are available to provide it with infinite energy, thereby free up modules/rig slots and CPU/PG that could go toward other areas such as additional defense and offense.